 By the way, don't try to conceal your gun this way by putting the holster on over your socks.

 Put it around your ankle and pull your sock up over it.
 This way, even when you sit down and your pants leg comes up a bit, it's not noticeable.
 You'll go through more socks, but you won't have anybody freaked out from spotting your gun.

 In this same scenario, another way to carry this small J Frame revolver is with one of the band type fabric holsters that allows the gun to be carried below the belt line, right in line with the crotch.
 A quick push up with one hand, draw with the other.

 Kind of bizarre having a gun in that position and I don't use one myself, but I know some people that do quite successfully.
 Whatever floats your boat.
 It will work if you get one and tuck it in.

 In warm weather, carrying the J Frame revolver is not difficult either.
 Carrying it in the same Uncle Mikes pocket Sidekick, it will go in a cargo pocket or it can be dropped into a fanny pack.

-Also, with a casual shirt, the gun tucks easily into this Don Hume inside the waistband holster.
+Also, with a casual shirt, the gun tucks easily into any of countless inside the waistband holsters.
 The gun is small enough to be carried comfortably this way and your waistband/belt will pull the gun into your side eliminating any printing through your shirt.

 The significant difficulty in hitting a target 15 feet away with a tiny semi auto compared to the confidence building accuracy of the revolver out past 30 feet was enough for me.
 Add to that the inherent issues with dependability that has plagued virtually every brand of semi auto "mouse gun" and it was a clear choice for me.